-This is perhaps one of the most important resources you could have available to you.
-Memorize or write down the number, 1-800-273-8255.
-This is especially important if you ever suspect you may be having suicidal thoughts, a fear of injuring yourself, or another person.
-This hotline will get you on the phone with a trained representative who can talk you through a crisis and help you find support and assistance in your area.
-You will find 24/7 service through this hotline at over 160 crisis centers across the country.
+This hotline is critical if you suspect you may have suicidal thoughts or have a fear of injuring yourself or another person.
+The National Suicide Prevention Lifeline will get you on the phone with a trained representative who can talk you through a crisis and help you find support and assistance in your area.
+Through this hotline, you will find 24/7 service at over 160 crisis centers nationwide.

 Why Should You Seek Resources to Help in Overcoming Addiction?

 If you’re asking yourself, “Why should I seek resources to help me overcome addiction?” then you may have already realized that addiction is a severe problem in your life.
 Addiction doesn’t just go away on its own.
 It’s a chronic disease that requires professional treatment and care.
 Without proper treatment, addiction can lead to severe consequences.
 These include: